 The American TC movement has had a significant impact on the addiction treatment field in Europe.
 After visiting a number of TC's in America, a number of psychiatrists in the 60's, working in the field of addiction returned to Europe and declared the TC a viable method for treating drug addicts.
 As a result, an expanding number of TC's were established right across Europe, including Ireland where Coolmine was established in 1973 with the help of graduates from Phoenix, London.
 Whereas European TCs did retain many aspects of the American system, "various intervening influences led to some profound differences in organisation, philosophy and practices".
 (De Leon, 2000: 24).
 Unlike the American system which was initiated and developed by addicts themselves, the European TC's were primarily developed by psychiatrists and employed both recovering addicts and professional staff.
-Whilst not all TC's are the same and some display profound differences, De Leon (2000) states that to a large extent they have adopted the concepts, philosophy and essential components of the hierarchical American concept-based programme.
-These essential components that are defining characteristics of the therapeutic community are summarised by De Leon as follows:
+Whilst not all TC's are the same and some display profound differences, De Leon (2000) states that to a large extent they have adopted the concepts, philosophy and essential components that are defining characteristics of the therapeutic community are summarised by De Leon as follows: